 Noteworthily, pick metrics that align with your email marketing goals.
 Then, select the critical ones indicating when you are succeeding and, even more important, when not.

 For those new to email marketing, it may seem like a daunting task.
 But the good news is that automation does the hard work for you.
-It allows you to customize your message and target it to the right audience at the right time with minimal effort.
+These email marketing campaign examples allows you to customize your message and target it to the right audience at the right time with minimal effort.

 Once you set up your strategy, with some effort and experimentation, you can find the best formula and maximize ROI from your campaigns.